photoprism/photoprism-docs/docs/getting-started/faq.md

     both worlds.
 It's essentially what happens when you run dockerized applications on [virtual cloud servers](cloud/digitalocean.md) and operating systems other than Linux.

+### Will the self-hosted version continue to be supported once a hosted version is available? ###

+Absolutely!
+Self-hosting is the easiest way to stay in control and protect your privacy (a key part of our mission).
+It also provides the best experience for advanced users who often rely on a local toolchain to select, edit, and publish their pictures.

+We understand that there is a great demand and many practical uses for a hosted version, which we plan to offer in addition so that users have more choice.
+Selected hosting partners will ensure that the privacy of our users is protected as much as technically possible, even in the cloud.

+Likewise, businesses demand a commercial offering with features and support options geared towards professional users.
+They are willing to pay for the value they receive, which helps fund development and allows us to expand our team.

 ### Should I use SQLite, MariaDB, or MySQL? ###

 PhotoPrism is compatible with [SQLite 3](https://www.sqlite.org/) and [MariaDB 10.5.12+](https://mariadb.org/).